Wilzzu/WhoSentThat/README.md

 ### Public Endpoints

-- `GET /api/scoreboard` - Retrieve current live leaderboard.
+- `GET /api/scoreboard` - Retrieve current live scoreboard.

 ### Protected Endpoints

 These endpoints require authentication.

 - `GET /api/authenticate` - Authenticate the user.
-- `GET /api/new` - Get a new chat log message.
+- `GET /api/new` - Retrieve a new chat log message.
-- `POST /api/addScore` - Add a new score to the leaderboard.
+- `POST /api/addScore` - Add a new score to the scoreboard.

 ## License